-The vegan Spanish paella, which is also a vegetarian paella is a variant of the traditional Paella Valenciana without adding any type of meat or seafood.
+The vegetarian Spanish paella, which is also a vegan paella, is a variant of the traditional Paella Valenciana without adding any type of meat or seafood.

 In Spain, it is called paella with vegetables and it does not have chicken or rabbit (as in Valencian paella) or seafood (as in seafood paella), just vegetables, as fresh as possible.
 However, this is not a vegetarian-intended dish, as even meat lovers will find it delicious.

 Here you will learn how to prepare this healthier alternative that is also suitable for vegans with a part of the essence of the popular paella Valenciana and the rest of Spanish rice dishes, but with just rice and vegetables.